-There are four main objectives for the course: (1) Students will learn the basic physics underlying MRI; the biological principles of fMRI, the principles of experimental design, the processing steps for data analysis, the use of available software packages, and special considerations for patient research; (2) Students will understand major trends in the current literature on fMRI and be able to identify major leaders in the field and their theoretical and empirical contributions; (3) Students will be able to critically review primary-source empirical articles and comprehensive reviews, and will be able to stimulate and sustain active scholarly discussion about this literature; (4) Students will be able to identify a topic of interest in the fMRI literature and develop an independent research project that builds on knowledge gained in the class.
+This course provides a comprehensive and rigorous introduction to the technique of functional magnetic resonance imaging (fMRI).
+One or more Department of Psychology and Neuroscience faculty members will lead each class session.
+Main objectives for the course include: (1) Students will learn the basic physics underlying MRI; the biological principles of fMRI, the principles of experimental design, the processing steps for data analysis, the use of available software packages, and special considerations for patient research; (2) Students will understand major trends in the current literature on fMRI; (3) Students will be able to critically review primary-source empirical articles and comprehensive reviews, and will be able to stimulate active scholarly discussion about this literature; (4) Students will develop an independent research project that builds on knowledge gained in the class.

 PSYC 738: Cognitive and Affective Neuroscience: Basic Concepts and Individual Differences

 This course provides an overview of what the field of human neuroscience has revealed about neural structure and function with an eye to examining individual differences.
 Current knowledge about the neural mechanisms supporting cognitive and emotional function will be investigated in depth through chapters, review articles, and empirical studies.